wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Add-ons to Kubernetes

+> Kubernetes is a platform used for building platforms such as <a href="#OpenShift">OpenShift</a>, Helm, EKS, CrossPlane.

 * <a target="_blank" href="https://github.com/appscode/">AppsCode</a> provides several utiities for Kubernetes.
 * <a target="_blank" href="https://coreos.com/tectonic/">CoreOS Tectonic</a> multi-cloud is being integrated with RedHat.
 * <a target="_blank" href="https://containership.io/">Containership Kubernetes Engine</a>